MicrosoftDocs/learn/learn-pr/azure-devops/route-system-feedback/includes/2-continuously-monitor.md

 * Monitoring data for VMs. ([Azure Monitor for VMs](/azure/azure-monitor/insights/vminsights-overview?azure-portal=true))
 * Monitoring data for AKS clusters. ([Azure Monitor for containers](/azure/azure-monitor/insights/container-insights-overview?azure-portal=true))

-As you learned in the [Automate your deployments with Azure DevOps](../../../paths/automate-deployments-azure-devops/index.yml?azure-portal=true) learning path, _infrastructure as code_ enables you to describe, through code, the infrastructure that you need for your application.
+_Infrastructure as code_ enables you to describe, through code, the infrastructure that you need for your application.
 Because you describe your infrastructure by using code, you can follow the same development, testing, and versioning schemes that DevOps teams use for applications.

 To enable monitoring by using an infrastructure as code approach, you can use: